samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 * The Shapley value for any team member describes the average difference in score when a particular player is present or absent compared to the average of all combinations of players.

 The same principle may be applied in machine learning: How does any one feature (e.g. stroke severity, or age), on average, contribute to the prediction after considering all possible combinations of features?
+What difference does that feature make to the prediction?

 ## Key findings